symplecticgeometry/link/README.txt

 1. Users can check their net transactions with other users at real-time.
 2. Users can check their financial bonds with other users at real-time.

+The data pipeline consists of the following:
+a.
+Venmo data stored in S3 is sent to Kinesis,
+b.
+Kinesis sends the data1 to Lambda,
+c.
+Lambda queries historical data2 from Dynamodb,
+d.
+Lambda processes the data2 using data 1, and stores the result back to Dynamodb,
+e.
+A web application built by Flask queries data from Dynamodb.

 Definition of net transation:
 Let T(i,j,t) be the transaction amount (with unit in $) from user i to user j at time t.
 Then we define N(i,j) the net transaction from user i to user j to be the sum of T(i,j,t) over all t.